 Petroglyphs (or ‘stone symbols’) were carved on rocks all over Puerto Rico by the Taíno indians to record their lives, and daily life.
 For our lesson, I printed a sheet with Taíno symbols from here so little man can draw the symbols for the petroglyph.

-How are you celebrating Hispanic Heritage Month with your children?
-Please like, pin, comment or share.
+.
+How are you celebrating Hispanic Heritage Month?
+Please like, comment, pin or share!